My Library Account Login

 As a student at Douglas, you* are responsible for understanding and acting within the boundaries of the Douglas College Academic Integrity Policy. *this you really means you.

-Learning Centre tutors are available to chat at the Learning Centre’s Virtual Front Desk.
-They can answer questions about resources, help match you with a tutor, help you learn to use Office 365 or Blackboard for your classes.
+Learning Centre tutors can answer questions about resources and help you learn to use Office 365 or Blackboard for your classes.

 STUDENTS HELPING STUDENTS